becarpenter/book6/99. Chapter Template/Markdown Usage.md

   Section 2.5.6 of {{{RFC3513#section-2.5.6}}}
 ```

-However, makeBook cannot guess the hashtag, so you must get it right.
+However, makeBook cannot algorithmically create or check the hashtag, so you must get it right.

 Diagrams can be ASCII art when applicable, using `~~~` before and after,
 e.g.: